ElektraInitiative/libelektra/doc/decisions/5_implemented/logging.md

 ## Problem

 Both code comments and assertions are unfortunately not very popular.
 A quite efficient way to still get some documentation about the code are logging statements.
 In Elektra they are currently inconsistent and unusable.
 Thus there is an urge for this decision.

 ## Constraints

+- Logging must be disabled by default.
-- this decision is irrelevant for plugins and bindings that are not written in C/C++.
-In any case, however, logging must be disabled by default.
+- This decision is irrelevant for plugins and bindings that are not written in C/C++.
-- should completely compile away with ENABLE_LOGGER=OFF
+- Should completely compile away with the cmake variable `ENABLE_LOGGER=OFF`
-- should support minimalistic, compile-time filtering (per modules and verbosity level?) and some sinks (stderr, syslog or files)
+- Should support minimalistic, compile-time filtering (per modules and verbosity level) and some sinks (stderr, syslog or files)

 ## Assumptions